 At Bluepi, we believe that God lies in the attention to details.
 We consider each aspect of your existing infrastructure: current interface complexities, the life expectancy of the architecture and applications.
 We also factor in important points like latencies required, SLAs, integrations, overall workload analysis, type of users, maximum memory, operating system, network load balancing, interface cards, clustering, database versions and much more.
 We also understand the importance of virtualization as it can save you an enormous amount of money by avoiding overheads like expensive hardware, licenses, and associated maintenance costs.

-BluePi meticulously plans from the outset and takes everything into consideration, including your budgetary issues, by chalking out the best hosting and migration strategy for you.
+BluePi meticulously plans from the outset and takes everything into consideration, including your budgetary issues, by chalking out the best hosting and migration strategy for you like we did for an Online Health Product Provider, HealthKart, when they decided to take their applications to cloud .
 Those of you bound by the laws and agreements, need not worry, as well.
 Most cloud service providers have their data centers in multiple regions allowing you the freedom of choosing the right one for you.
 Here are a few things that we help businesses understand, well before devising their migration strategy.